CabStone Main Logo

 Installation Tips to Reduce Moisture Exposure

-• Seal all joints and corners with silicone or waterproof caulk.
+• For professional cabinet installation results, seal all joints and corners with silicone or waterproof caulk.

 • Leave ventilation gaps behind and beneath cabinets.